 On July 5, 2010, the unthinkable happened.
 Two days before Luke’s thirteenth birthday, I got the phone call no parent wants to get.
 Luke and his father, Kraig were in a horrific accident.
 Luke had been helping his Dad on a farm.
 There was a propane tank explosion.
 Kraig was burned eighty-three percent of his body and was being flown to Lehigh Valley Hospital’s burn unit.
 Luke was killed instantly.
 My world went immediately dark.
 I was told my husband would have a less than five percent chance of survival and if he would survive life as we knew it would be filled with unimaginable amounts of surgeries, months of physical therapy, not to mention, the emotional issues of losing our son.
 Our family took one day at a time and with plenty of amazing care and expertise from his doctors and nurses, Kraig made it through the 35+ surgeries and has regained his mobility and his spirit.
 Those days, though, were filled with constant love and support from our families, friends and from our very small, yet amazing, community.
 There was not a day that went by that someone would not cook for us, give us a ride to the hospital, send cards or letters expressing their sympathy or just the giving of a hug while sitting quietly next to me as I sat in disbelief.
 I will never be able to thank those people enough who helped our family through the most difficult time in our lives.

 It was out of this incredible showing of compassion that our commitment to giving back came about.
 This is how the Luke William Hahn Foundation was born.
 Each year we award a scholarship to a high school student or students with learning disabilities or special needs who will be furthering their education at a trade school or college.
 We also purchased a new piece of equipment for the local skate park in Luke’s honor.
 (The skate park was one of Luke’s favorite places to be).
-After the accident, we felt the need in our community for some sort of grief support for both adults and school-age children.
+After the accident, we felt the need in our community for some sort of grief support for school-age children.
 It is our primary focus for the foundation.
-We offer grief support groups for adults.
-We also offer grief support groups for children and adolescents in grades four through twelve in the Pen Argyl and Bangor Area School District.
+We offer grief support groups for children and adolescents in grades four through twelve in the Pen Argyl School District.
 It is our foundation’s goal to offer programs in an area (grief) that is often overlooked, but very important to a person’s well being.
 I know, as our foundation continues to grow and expand to help people on their grief journeys, we will always keep the compassion we were shown forefront in our minds.
 We will never forget how we felt having so many kind people support us and we will continue to show this to the people we meet through our work.
 I am saddened by the way in which I came to this place in my life, but excited about knowing we will help many others’ through their grief journeys.